 This year many of us are planning “staycations” but we wanted to make your staycation a fun time at your Kitchen Island!
-Having this feature in your home is highly desired among our customers, and for good reason—it’s great for entertaining, adds storage to your space, and is a must for cooks and bakers.
-Plus, it adds a strong design element to your home as a focal point.
+Having this feature in your home is highly desired among our customers, and for good reason—it’s great for entertaining, adds storage to your space and is a must for cooks and bakers.
+Plus, it adds a strong design element in your home as a focal point.

 In New Mexico, we live in the land of open spaces, so translating this to our homes is natural!
 Combining the kitchen space with your living space in your home is an open concept design—which is popular right now.

 In this article, we will cover how to Plan your Kitchen Island ‘Staycation’, Key Functions of your Island, and Designer Tips, all curated by our team at the Poulin Design Center.

 Plan your Kitchen Island Staycation

 The real estate in your kitchen will determine if you can have a kitchen island (or peninsula), or if you will need to modify your space to add an island.
 Sometimes adding an island to your kitchen may result in eliminating your dining room table or another feature.
 Consider what your priorities are in the space you have now.

 To help you with these decisions, you can consult with a professional designer to envision the possibilities of your kitchen—removing walls for expansion, changing the function of your kitchen for cooking or baking, or even adding/modifying your prized kitchen island.